sadiaafrinsadia99/Fake-News-Detection/README.md

 This project includes:
 <strong>
 - Natural Language Processing and Machine Learning skills
-- How to represent text in a machine
-- Understandable format to classify the text and extract whether the news is fake or real
+- How to represent text in a machine-understandable format to classify the text and extract whether the news is fake or real
 - Visualizations and how to deploy models in the real world
 </strong>